+Dr Hui Ling Chia: Most of the time, BR is a choice rather than a necessity.
 It is more important for women to understand its benefits.
 So they know how it can help them post-mastectomy.
-These include: Improved psychosocial well-being, better body balance, freedom with prosthetic (sponge) and the convenience of easily fitting into conventional bras and clothes.
+These include Improved psychosocial well-being, better body balance, freedom with prosthetic (sponge), and easily fitting into conventional bras and clothes.

 In terms of breast cancer prevention, what practical actions can we take?

-Dr. Chia: Focus on your breast health and adopt these simple habits all year long.
+Dr Hui Ling Chia: Focus on your breast health and adopt these simple habits all year long.

-1. Maintain a healthy body weight of BMI less than 23.
+- Maintain a healthy body weight of BMI less than 23.
 Obesity is associated with breast cancer.

-2. Adopt an active lifestyle with regular exercise.
+- Adopt an active lifestyle with regular exercise.

-6. Quit smoking (if you haven’t.)
+- Quit smoking (if you haven’t).